 The YAML backend replaces the keyfile format used by Network Manager with

 The default configuration, for example, can be output by running the

 cat sudo cat /etc/netplan/00-snapd-config.yaml to produce show following output:

 # This is the network config written by 'console-conf' network: ethernets: enp0s2: dhcp4: true version: 2

 On boot the Netplan.io generator processes all of the YAML files and renders them into the corresponding a Network Manager configuration in

 /run/NetworkManager/system-connections.
 The usual

-netplan generate to re-process the current YAML configuration and render it into NM connection profiles in
+Netplan generate to re-process the current YAML configuration to render Network Manager connection profiles in

-The system wide network configuration can be read, using the
+The system wide network configuration can be read with

-networkmanager.passthrough YAML mapping, so that they won’t be lost during the netplan conversion.
+networkmanager.passthrough YAML mapping to ensure they are not lost during the Netplan conversion.